Some notes on kitesurfing locations follow.

 - Bretto, the owner of Windswell, and his crew can assist with gear, advice, instruction and downwinders

 - You can do a big downwinder out to the Low Isles with boat support - Bretto can assist with this.

 - The downwinder from Pretty Beach back to 4 Mile Beach is superb.

-- do a cruise out to Low Isles - you can try take your kite out by arrangement
+- Cruise to Low Isles - great snorkelling.
+You may be able to take your kite out by arrangement

-- have lunch at Thala Lodge - a spectacular location but you need a car or bike to get there
+- Lunch at Thala Lodge and go for a walk in the nature reserve - a spectacular location but you need a car or bike to get there

 - You need a 4WD to get to the only place to kite (the beach near the Annan River), and its not guaranteed croc free.

 - There is much stronger wind the Port Douglas, so you are likely need a smaller kite